openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Parameter 44: Cold Start Minimum Level

 Cold Start Minimum Level
-Sets the minimum level the Dimmer should go to when the light is switched ON.
-This is typically used for LED lamps which does not switch ON correctly when the dimming level is at the Minimum.
+<p&gtSets the minimum level the Dimmer should go to when the light is switched ON.
+This is typically used for LED lamps which does not switch ON correctly when the dimming level is at the Minimum.</p&gt
 Values in the range 1 to 99 may be set.

 The manufacturer defined default value is ```20```.